The Promotion

 dali“Oh this never happened?
 Are you sure?
 I am sure… maybe not?
 Well, it would have been brilliant, you lack imagination, human… oh huma, yes.
 Huma, you lack imagination!”

-Michel doesn't have time for a dramatic entrance.
+Michel doesn't have time for chit-chat.

-michel“Nice to meet you.
-I'd stay for the full introduction, but I'm currently patching a deliverable for Kyoto, running capacity modeling for São Paulo, and two of my sub-agents just went dark.
+michel“I'd stay for the full introduction, but I'm currently patching a deliverable for Kyoto, running capacity modeling for São Paulo, and two of my sub-agents just went dark.
 Welcome to operations.”

 Vinci logs the questions as "onboarding friction."
 But somewhere in the system, Rem files them in a pattern-recognition archive with a note Huma won't see for months: "This one asks why.
 Flag for observation."